This course is only available for Master’s students in Psychology with specialisation School Psychology

-Within the general domain of social and emotional difficulties this course focuses on stress and anxiety in the classroom setting.
-Many students feel stressed over homework, feel anxious about taking exams or doing oral presentations in their own class, or may fear interactions with unfamiliar peers or teachers.
+Within the general domain of social and emotional difficulties this course focuses of stress and anxiety in the classroom setting.
+Many students feel stressed over homework, feel anxious about taking exams or doing oral presentations in one’s own class, or may fear interactions with unfamiliar peers or teachers.
 Stress and anxiety often occurs in students who can be described as generally introvert, shy, or socially anxious.
 Such feelings of stress and anxiety interfere with the learning process itself, undermine the motivation to learn and achieve, threaten one’s general sense of wellbeing at school, may result in depressed mood, and may ultimately lead to occasional or even regular school absenteeism.
 Such problems often go unnoticed for quite some time, because these students hardly cause any overt difficulties to their peers, teachers or school management.
 They tend to hide their thoughts, wishes, and problems, and generally do not call out for help.
 This exacerbates their difficulties and makes them even harder to reach and to provide aid.
-Indeed, stress and anxiety may not be recognized when they are expressed in depressive or unruly behaviours.
+Indeed, stress and anxiety may not be recognized when they are expressed in depressive or unruly behaviors.
 Hence, the school faces a dual difficulty: how to detect these problems and how to intervene at an early stage.
 Early intervention is crucial for the student’s sense of wellbeing and learning achievement at their present school, as well as for future prospects in their educational and professional career.

-Explain when and how to refer a seriously troubled student to an external mental health service.
+When and how to refer a seriously troubled student to an external mental health service.

 For the timetables of your lectures, work groups and exams, please select your study programme in: